RunLLM/aqueduct/src/ui/README.md

 # Aqueduct UI

+### Introduction
 The Aqueduct UI is implemented in React and Typescript.
-Once you've installed the Aqueduct package, you can start the aqueduct server and a production build of the UI by running `aqueduct start`.
+Once you've installed the Aqueduct package via pip, you can start the aqueduct server and a production build of the UI by running `aqueduct start`.

+Please note that the UI provided by `aqueduct start` is different than what you would use for developing new UI features.
-For information on how to run the UI in development mode, please refer to the Development Guide section below.
+For that, you will need to use npm and other Typescript tools.
+Please refer to the Development Guide section below for more information.

+### Prerequisites
 The Aqueduct UI code is organized into two directories -- a component library in `common/` that is published to npm as a package called `@aqueducthq/common`, and an application server in `app/` that consumes `@aqueducthq/common`.
 This package is also shared with the enterprise edition of Aqueduct.